evang52/HTML/README.md

 # HTML
-My project work with HTML
+My project work with HTML. images for websites are not included.